saltstack-formulas/hadoop-formula/README.rst

 ``hadoop.mapred``
 --------------

-Installs the mapreduce daemon scripts and configuration, adds directories.
+Installs the mapreduce service scripts and configuration, adds directories.
 Which services end up running on a given host will again depend on the role(s) assigned via grains:

 - hadoop_master will run the hadoop-jobtracker service